CGCookie/blender-addon-updater/README.md

 To create a new tag with the current local or pushed commit, use e.g. `git tag -a v0.0.1 -m "v0.0.1 release"` which will create an annotated tag.

-To push this tag up to the server (which wont' happen automatically via `git push`), use `git push origin v0.0.1` or whichever according tag name
+To push this tag up to the server (which won't happen automatically via `git push`), use `git push origin v0.0.1` or whichever according tag name

 # Issues or help